VATSIM-UK/sector-file-compiler/README.md

 `--build-version` - Takes a single argument.
 Specifies the version of the build to replace the `{VERSION}` token in the input.

-`--force-contiguous-routes` - If set, forces SIDs and STARs in the SCT to have contiguous (fully joined up routes).
+`--force-contiguous-routes` - If set, forces SIDs and STARs in the SCT to have contiguous routes (no gaps).

 ### Token Replacements